DevOpsBootcamp/website/source/contributing-to-open-source.rst

     for the project.
 It's usually pretty easy to pick up who the leaders of a project are, and how they handle newcomers.

     You can also check out the documentation for a project.
-If it assumes you already know a lot about the project, or it doesn't exist, consider making an issue / pull request yourself to improve that.
+If it's not very detailed or if it doesn't exist, consider making an issue / pull request yourself to improve that.
 If you're met with a cold shoulder, feel free to move on.

 Communication style